GTMStack

 Transparency with Prospects

-When a prospect receives an AI-generated email, should they know it was AI-generated?
-There’s no legal requirement in most jurisdictions (though this may change), but there’s an ethical argument that people deserve to know when they’re interacting with automation rather than a human.
+When a prospect receives an AI-generated email, should they know?
+There’s no legal requirement in most jurisdictions (though this may change).
+But there’s an ethical argument that people deserve to know when they’re interacting with automation.

 Employment Impact

 More honest than many AI vendors want to be: autonomous GTM will change the composition of GTM teams.
 Some roles will be eliminated.
 Others will be created.
-The net effect on total employment is uncertain, but the distribution will shift — fewer operators, more engineers and strategists.
+In our survey, 62% of respondents report measurable AI gains, but only 24% report gains exceeding 30%.
+The productivity improvements are real but incremental.
+This isn’t a sudden disruption.
+It’s a gradual shift.

 Data Use Boundaries